fiona-p/lp-workflow-challenge-prototype/docs/adr/task1.md

 ### Option 1: Custom App Approach

-This would be a backend setup, such as a custom app running on a server.
-The app will have a simple interface.
+This would be a backend setup, such as a custom app with a simple interface to manage content updates.
-(Maybe this would be an AWS Lambda function running a Node.js script.)
+It could be a serverless function (e.g. AWS Lambda running a Node.js script), or a more traditional server-based app built with Express.

 **Custom app workflow:**
 (AM) updates the Google Sheet.